 You’ll make friends

 Unless you’re on a bespoke group cycling holiday or with a pre-arranged group of people you know, you’ll generally be with people you haven’t met before.
 This offers the chance to meet like-minded people and you may even make friends for life.
 Group tours are ideal for solo cyclists who don’t like the idea of travelling alone.
-Some cycling holidays for singles are even aimed at helping individuals meet new people – not necessarily as a “singles” holiday romantically but for solo travellers who don’t have friends who are into cycling.
+Some guided cycling holidays for singles are even aimed at helping individuals meet new people – not necessarily as a “singles” holiday romantically but for solo travellers who don’t have friends who are into cycling.

 Guided tours are great if you like structure